 - How the art of listening can create a powerful image

-For Canon Master and contemporary wedding photographer Jonas Peterson so much about storytelling is about story listening and trusting what you have in front of the camera.
+For contemporary wedding photographer Jonas Peterson so much about storytelling is about story listening and trusting what you have in front of the camera.
 And this is one of his favourite wedding images that he’s ever taken.

 I really love this image.
 And in this photograph with Jeff and Rachel, I told them where to stand and they started interacting.
 Not only is the emotion between Jeff and Rachel great, but we also have the trees mimicking exactly what the couple is doing.